gearglow/ReptiliaWithATwist/The List.md

 "Damn," Parvati said.
 "Right heart-breaker, you are.
 D'you have any idea how many girls are going to be disappointed that you've turned out to be a girl?"

-Lavender came in from the bathroom, took one look at Elysia, blushed furiously, and ducked back into the bathroom.
+Lavender Brown came in from the bathroom, took one look at Elysia, blushed furiously, and ducked back into the bathroom.

 Elysia smirked.
 "Probably not that one?"